 MEET OUR LAWYERS

-Family Law Attorneys Ty Supancic and Patricia Snyder are pioneers in collaborative law, and our highly qualified team of attorneys comprises one of the most experienced legal teams in the State of California.
+Family Law Attorney Ty Supancic is a pioneer in collaborative law, and our highly qualified team of attorneys comprises one of the most experienced legal teams in the State of California.
 We are a multi-disciplinary family law firm with offices in Woodland Hills, California.
 We specialize in collaborative divorce, mediation, contested and uncontested divorce, and child custody disputes.
 We also practice estate planning, writing wills, revocable living trusts, asset protection trusts, firearm trusts, and medical directives.

 Ty Supancic, Esq.